 Ridley Scott's original Alien (1979) is a masterpiece.
 Cameron's sequel certainly benefits from the original's success, but it is also an achievement all its own.
-Part of this success is due to Cameron avoiding the trap of sequels that try to replicate the original.
+Part of this success is due to Cameron avoiding the trap of sequels that simply try to replicate the original.

 Aliens is what great sequels should do: take the original as a launching point but take a slightly different route.

 The original captured a sci-fi/horror hybrid perfectly.
 Aliens still retain the horror elements but adds a war film to the mix, making this one the best James Cameron movies.

 James Horner's score is gripping and as dark as the cinematography.
 The production design picks up where The Terminator left off — creating a hellscape with a larger budget.
 And Stan Winston's creature effects don't get much better than the Queen Alien.
 Take a look at the making of Aliens below…it’s a doozy.